alokinfo30/authtoken/README.md

   3 )   The biological test

-Knowledge-Based Authentication
+**Knowledge-Based Authentication**

-Verifying users' identities based on whether or not they know something

-   password, PIN, security question
+Verifying users' identities based on  a password, PIN, and security question

 Main Problems with Knowledge-Based Authentication